gearglow/ReptiliaWithATwist/The List.md

 "There's a ritual for that?"
 Hermione asked.

 "Apparently," Elysia said.
 "I'll just tell her yes.
-No need to tip my hand about the shifting just yet.
+No need to tip my hand about the shifting just yet, though I think I might change my eyes to mess with people a bit.
 D'you think I should change my hair, though?"

 "How do you mean?"
 Hermione asked.